apollographql/supergraph-demo-fed2/examples/composition/studio/README.md

 Doing local development with your own graph variant (like a branch in GitHub) enables you to see composition errors and browse your schema in Apollo Studio before deploying them to a production supergraph and provides a great developer experience.

-## Examples

-Most of the examples in this repo use [Composition in Apollo Studio](https://www.apollographql.com/docs/federation/quickstart/studio-composition) so we can use the developer tooling available there.
+Most of the examples in this repo use [Composition in Apollo Studio](https://www.apollographql.com/docs/federation/quickstart/studio-composition) which has some nice developer tooling that is [free for all Apollo users](https://www.apollographql.com/docs/studio/#free-for-all-apollo-users).

+You can even use many of Studio's dev tools without an Apollo account using [Apollo Sandbox](https://www.apollographql.com/docs/studio/explorer/sandbox/).
+Apollo Router provides an embedded version of Sandbox using `router --dev` mode that can even show the query plans from the Router!

+See the main [README.md](/README.md) to get started!